nuxt-community/composition-api/docs/content/en/helpers/useFetch.md

 ---
 title: useFetch
-description: '@nuxtjs/composition-api provides a way to use the Vue 3 Composition API with Nuxt-specific features.'
+description: 'You can access the Nuxt fetch() hook within the composition API.'
-category: Helpers
+category: Lifecycle
 fullscreen: True
-position: 17
+position: 37
 ---

 Versions of Nuxt newer than v2.12 support a [custom hook called `fetch`](https://nuxtjs.org/api/pages-fetch/) that allows server-side and client-side asynchronous data-fetching.